albanafmeti/hubstaff/README.md

-This is a rest client package for Laravel that you can use to communicate with Hubstaff REST API.
+Rest API client package for Laravel that you can use to consume Hubstaff REST API.

 ## How to use